+Community and Life Support

+Disability Support

+International Students

+Military Students

-Community and Life Support Disability Support International Students Military Students The Office of Student Affairs (OSA) serves as a vital resource for all Cambridge College students.
-With a focus on enhancing their quality of life, the OSA supports the many facets of a student's life through a four-pillar model of care:
+The Office of Student Affairs (OSA) serves as a vital resource for all Cambridge College students and supports the many facets of a student's life through a four-pillar model of care:

-Student COMMUNICATION - Orientation and training events provide students with the necessary information and resources as they progress at the College.
+Student COMMUNICATION - Orientation and training events provide students with needed information, resources, and support.

-Student CONDUCT - The Code of Conduct establishes standards of personal conduct for each student with the goal of reflecting sensitive and responsible behavior towards one another.
+Student CONDUCT - The Code of Conduct establishes standards of personal conduct for each student to encourage respectful and responsible behavior by all students and to ensure an open and inclusive learning environment.